-In preparation for the Dissertation, students, with consultation and collaboration from their faculty advisor/Epidemiology Program Director, will choose a Dissertation Chair.
-The student, should then, in consultation and collaboration of their Dissertation Chair (and their faculty advisor, if needed) choose the remaining dissertation committee members.
-Upon formation of the Dissertation Committee, the Dissertation Committee Form should be completed and submitted to the Graduate School via Dynamic Forms.
+In preparation for the Dissertation, students, with consultation and collaboration from their faculty advisor/Epidemiology Program Director, will choose a dissertation chair.
+The student, should then, in consultation and collaboration of their dissertation chair (and their faculty advisor, if needed) choose the remaining dissertation committee members.
+Upon formation of the dissertation committee, the dissertation committee form should be completed and submitted to the Graduate School via Dynamic Forms.
 This form can be found at https://grad.miami.edu/policies-and-forms/forms/index.html.
-If the composition of the Dissertation Committee Composition Committee Form should be completed and submitted to the Graduate School via Dynamic Forms.
-This form can be found at https://grad.miami.edu/policies-and-forms/forms/index.html.
-If the composition of the Dissertation Committee changes at any point during the dissertation process, students must resubmit the Committee Composition Change Request Form (through Dynamic Forms) to reflect the revisions.
+If the composition of the dissertation committee changes at any point during the dissertation process, students must resubmit the Committee Composition Change Request Form (through Dynamic Forms) to reflect the revisions.